kaw393939/student_python_dev_guide/README.md

 1. Already comfortable with virtual environments?
 Start with [Assignment 2](assignments/02-pylint-code-quality.md).
 2. Know Python and linting already?
 Jump to [Assignment 3](assignments/03-pytest.md).
 3. Experienced with most tools but want to learn Git workflows?
 Go straight to [Assignment 4](assignments/04-git-workflows.md).
+4. Ready for advanced topics?
+Skip to [Assignment 5](assignments/05-cicd-github-actions.md) for CI/CD.
+5. Want to learn modern packaging?
+Jump to [Assignment 7](assignments/07-packaging-distribution.md).
+6. Interested in production deployment?
+Go to [Assignment 8](assignments/08-cli-deployment.md).

 ## Who This Guide Is For